Guidelines for Eye Physics surgical positioning:

 - The accuracy of the calculated suture coordinates depends on the quality of the CT, ultrasound and fundus images provided and the training and experience of the planner.

-- The Eye Physics Plaque Simulator calculated suture coordinates for the plaque are to be considered only as a guide to plaque placement.
+- Plaque Simulator calculated suture coordinates for the plaque are usually quite accurate but should be considered only as a guide to plaque placement.

 - The surgeon should use a toric meridian angle marker and a Castroviejo caliper to mark the suture coordinates on the eye.

-- The surgeon MUST ALWAYS visually confirm the placement using a dummy plaque and indirect ophthalmoscopic observation.
+- The surgeon MUST ALWAYS visually confirm the placement using a dummy plaque and indirect ophthalmoscopic observation and/or ultrasound bscan or similar imaging technology.
 If the fit isn't as planned, the surgeon MUST manually adjust the placement coordinates to achieve the plan objectives...

-- Should a preloaded, presterilized Eye Physics plaque or dummy plaque lose its sterility due to accidental mishandling prior to or during surgery, it may be steam resterilized on-site using a 4 to 10 minute flash cycle.
+- Should a preloaded, presterilized Eye Physics plaque (or dummy plaque) lose its sterility due to accidental mishandling prior to or during surgery, it may be possible to resterilize on-site one time using a 4 to 10 minute flash cycle.
+Warning: repeated heat sterilization of a plaque containing radionuclide seeds should be avoided because it will eventually weaken the adhesion of the seeds to the gold shell due to thermal expansion and subsequent contraction of the gold shell as it heats and cools.

 - Return rented plaques to IsoAid as soon as possible following removal from the patient.
 Return instructions, including sterilzation procedures, are included with the return shipping documents...